Big, bold & beautiful roses

 Macrantha x.
 Once flowering with delicate pink cupped flowers.
 Climber or cascade.
 Stunning in full flower.
 Available now

 Rambler.
 Apparently mislabelled in NZ, not the rose known by this name in Europe.
 Vigorous rambler with big show of white rosettes in early summer.
 Healthy and sweetly scented. available now

 Silver Moon (1910)

 Rambler. very ( possibly scary) vigorous grower with shiny green leaves and very large, semi double pure white flowers.
 Repeats.sold out

 Climbing Tea.
 Lovely creamy pink blooms with a heavenly scent.
 Very hardy and a vigorous climber but well behaved.
-A classic that fully deserves its reputation. available soon
+A classic that fully deserves its reputation. available now

 An old rose found growing in my centenarian auntie’s garden in Mt Eden.
 A well behaved climber with china characteristics but nearly thornless.
 China red, semi double flowers that repeat all year round when established.
 Not available this season

 This lovely climber has many petalled flowers in shades from gold to apricot.

 It is a once flowerer but sometimes delights with several more flushes through the season. available now

 Multiflora Rambler.
 Very hardy small rambler that has clusters of small, mauve/grey flowers smothering it in spring.
 It is almost thornless and is an attractive plant even when not in flower.
 Available now.

 Multiflora Rambler.
 This rose is similar to Veilchenblau but the flowers are a deeper richer violet that shows off its gold stamens. available now